 People who were once shy retiring office marketing nerds (yes I mean me) are forced in front of a camera, or to the end of a microphone in the vain hope they might say something ever so slightly engaging.

-But is this Consumer Control really exist.
+But does Consumer Control really exist.
 Or is it just another more clever marketing spin to take peoples to focus away from the fact that they are really the product being sold to the biggest marketer.

 If we take into consideration the power of big data, marketing analytics, psychometric profiling used in behavioural economics and persuasion marketing.
 If we add in the ability to target consumers in real time with programmatic advertising based on not only what they are currently looking for but, with machine learning and AI insight, the ability to market something to you moments before you even know you need it based on hundreds if not thousands of bits of data, crunched, analysed and profiled by clever algorithms in code.